Painting the Beauty of Shadows w/ Amanda Houston - January 16-18: 10:30-5:00 : All Levels

 ☐ 1-2 synthetic brushes (Princeton Snap! or Simply Simon ¾” flat)

-☐ Spray Fixative (Lascaux for finished work, or any workable fixative)
+☐ Spray Fixative (Lascaux for finish work, or any workable fixative)

 ☐ Glassine paper (for protecting finished work)

-☐ Photo references of landscapes (simple shapes, no intricate details)
+☐ Photo references of shadows in andscapes (simple shapes, no intricate details)